Bitcoin Gambling

 Australian Football League (AFL) Cryptocurrency Betting

 If you’re constantly checking online sportsbooks for the best odds on Australian Football League matches or table results, then it may be worth making the switch to bitcoin.
-It’s quickly becoming the staple currency of online gambling sites across the world, as it allows its user to withdraw their funds much faster than regular currency whilst remaining totally anonymous.
+It’s quickly becoming the staple cryptocurrency of online gambling in Australia, as it allows its user to withdraw their funds much faster than regular currency whilst remaining totally anonymous.
 Moreover, because the platform has become increasingly mainstream over the past couple of years, bitcoin sportsbooks like CloudBet and Bovada now offer all the same features as regular online bookmaker in Europe, Australia and the United States..

 AFL Teams